 The accessibility service seems to be kind of security issue.
 But they are not.
 Firstly, because user must manually activate an accessibility service in the corresponding settings screen.
 Secondly, the services run in user space, not system space and not middleware.
 So, simple

 adb shell pm dump com.yourapp.package command will show all information about accessibility service, even classname.
 Moreover, to get content of some textview you should know its package, id and other information (the same as using uiautomator).

 Show me an example

 I won’t go into details of how to develop and configure accessibility services in general.
-You can find a good guide at android development documentation website (one, two).
+You can find a good guide at android development documentation website.
 Instead, I will focus on approaches from the list above.